jainam55/Linux-Server-Configuration/README.md

 9. Run `chmod 700 .ssh` which will give priveleges that a user/owner can read, write and execute the file.
 10. Run `chmod 644 .ssh/authorized_keys` which will also give priveleges to the file inside.
 11. Run `sudo service ssh restart`.
-12. `ssh -i ~/.ssh/linuxkey grader@18.216.108.86` will take you to the login as grader user with newly created authentication.
+12. ` ssh -i ~/.ssh/accesskey grader@18.220.39.244` will take you to the login as grader user with newly created authentication.

 ## Step 5: Forcing key based Authentication and Changing the port :-
 1. Run `sudo nano /etc/ssh/sshd_config` and change `PasswordAuthentication` to 'no' if yes and `PermitRootLogin no`.